1. What time does school begin and end?

 2. What is the earliest I can drop my child off at school in the morning?

-Students are permitted to arrive on school property at 7:45 a.m.
+Students are permitted to arrive at the school property at 7:45 a.m.
 Students will report to the Commons Area and transition to the assigned area for their grade level, unless we are experiencing inclement weather.
 Parents with specific concerns should speak directly with the principal.

-3. Where may I drop off and/or pick up my child?
+3. Where should I drop off and/or pick up my child?

 4. What do I need to do when I need to pick my child up early?

-The student is to bring a note signed by his/her parent to the Falcon Time teacher.
+The student is to bring a note signed by his/her parents to the Falcon Time teacher.
 The note should include the date of early release, the time of pick-up and a contact number.
 The parent/guardian must come to the main office to sign his/her child out.
 Upon completion of all forms, the receptionist/secretary will contact the classroom teacher to dismiss the student.
 The student should report to the main office.
-Signing out at end of day should be by 3:15pm.
+Signing out at the end of the day should be by 2:45pm.

 5. What do I do if my child is late for school?

-If a student arrives after 8:30 a.m., he/she will have to sign-in at the main office.
+If a student arrives after 8:15 a.m., he/she will have to sign-in at the main office.
 Unless a medical excuse is provided,the student will be marked tardy.
+All doctor/parents notes for attendance should be submitted to attendance.
 (Please refer to the SMS handbook for specific details.)